Fl0W97/ci-c5-housing-market-prices/README.md

 <img src="images/HyperparameterOptimizationSearch_neg_mean_absolute_error__big_params_quick_search.PNG" alt="see table with results of hyperparameter optimization search" width="400">

-* **Model Selection**: After the optimization process, the best-performing model and corresponding hyperparameters were selected based on the valuation results.
+* **Step 3 Model Selection**: After the optimization process, the best-performing model and corresponding hyperparameters were selected based on the valuation results.

 * **Model Evaluation**: Predictions were made using the trained model, and performance was evaluated using various metrics.
 A visual comparison of the actual vs. predicted sales prices was generated.
 Different scoring methods, such as `neg_mean_absolute_error` and `r2`, were used to assess the pipeline's overall effectiveness.